 Can immunotherapy be a new game-changer in our fight against lung cancer?

-This is what Dr. Brendon Stiles, chief of thoracic surgery and surgical oncology at Montefiore Health System (previously a thoracic surgeon at Weill Cornell Medical Center) disclosed with SurvivorNet saying, “Immunotherapy is here to stay.
-And it’s really changed the face of lung cancer, just like targeted therapies.”Read More
+Dr. Brendon Stiles, chief of thoracic surgery and surgical oncology at Montefiore Health System (previously a thoracic surgeon at Weill Cornell Medical Center), tells SurvivorNet that there’s a huge amount of promise.
+"Immunotherapy is here to stay.
+And it’s really changed the face of lung cancer, just like targeted therapies,” Dr. Stiles explains.Read More

-Each type of immunotherapy works differently depending on many factors, while some will work to kill or destroy cancer cells, others will only stop them from growing and spreading to other organs.
-In fact, according to Johns Hopkins Medicine, the overall response to immunotherapy ranges between 15-20%.
+Each type of immunotherapy works differently depending on many factors.
+While some will work to kill or destroy cancer cells, others will only stop them from growing and spreading to other organs.
+According to Johns Hopkins Medicine, the overall response to immunotherapy ranges between 15-20%.

-Immunotherapy treatment has shown success in many types of cancers claiming, longer survival rates and long-lasting remissions, so much so that it’s an especially exciting area of development when it comes to treating lung cancer.
+Immunotherapy treatment has shown success in many types of cancers leading to longer survival rates and long-lasting remissions, so much so that it's an especially exciting area of development when it comes to treating lung cancer.

 "I am more hopeful when I am able to use immunotherapy, and the reason for that is we are seeing people live out four to five years.
 In the big scope, it does not sound like a lot; but in lung cancer, it is a big advance," Dr. Mohana Roy, clinical assistant professor at Stanford University School of Medicine, tells SurvivorNet.